 “Each battery chemistry has different degradation mechanisms, and even if it’s better to act proactively and design interfaces which are stable, batteries are used in different conditions.
 Additional smart functionalities will make them more reliable.
 Sensing can also provide more data for improvement and further developments”, says Robert Dominko, Head of the battery group at the National Insititute of Chemistry and Professor of Materials Science at the University of Ljubljana.

 He is one of the researchers behind research into sensing and self-healing ideas as a way to address key challenges such as the degradation and life time of batteries.

 One of the main challenges within the domain is connected to harsh conditions in the battery environment, where sensors and self-healing functionalities have to last for many years.

 “Our proposed disruptive approach to meet these challenges is to inject smart embedded sensing technologies and functionalities into the battery.
 The sensors should be capable of monitoring changes detrimental to battery life”, says Robert Dominko.

-Injecting smart functionalities into the battery will include the integration and development of various sensing technologies previously used in other sectors, such as the automotive and medical industry, to transmit information out of the cells.
-For a successful implementation of the sensing tool in a battery, sensors will have to be adapted to the targeted battery environment in terms of chemical stability, size and manufacturing constraints, including recyclability.
+Injecting smart functionalities into the battery will include the integration and development of various sensing technologies previously used in other sectors, such as the automotive and medical industries, to transmit information out of the cells.
+For the successful implementation of the sensing tools in a battery, sensors will have to be adapted to the targeted battery environment in terms of chemical stability, size and manufacturing constraints, including recyclability.

 “Within a ten-year horizon, the development of new sensors with high sensitivity, high accuracy, and low cost offers the possibility of access to a fully operational smart battery”, says Robert Dominko.